 American photographer Nan Goldin’s life’s work is told throughout “All the Beauty and the Bloodshed,” and it’s not just about photography.
 Directed by Laura Poitras, this documentary dives into Goldin’s political activism and how the sticky web of the Sackler family’s philanthropic interests in the art world intersected with their pharmaceutical company Purdue Pharma, which has faced a barrage of lawsuits alleging that it helped spark an opioid addiction and overdose crisis.
 The film is nominated for best documentary feature.
 It is still in limited theaters and is not yet available for streaming.

 “Marcel the Shell With Shoes On,” is a feature-length, stop-motion animation film based on the YouTube shorts made by Jenny Slate, who voices Marcel in a high-pitched octave, and director Dean Fleischer Camp.
 The experience of being small, cute and unassuming is the heart of the film about a mollusk.
-The film is available to rent on Amazon.
+The film is available to purchase on Amazon,Apple TV and Youtube and is available to stream on Paramount+ and Hulu for those who have a Showtime subscription.

 Best animated film nominee.
 Disney+.